jasstatla123456789-sketch/discord_phishing_website/README.md

   now that we have the user credentials we have used CSV file to save those and easily access them open users.csv file
   ![csv](screenshots/save_data.PNG)

+ And this is an manual representation of how phising work and how can we create a fake webpage.

+ ## writer
+ Jasmine kaur tatla
+ Btech CSE (cs&f) 3rd year